 If you have cat allergies but love cats, you may be interested in finding a hypoallergenic cat.
 These cats are often described as solid options for those with allergies.
 However, the science is often much more complicated than that.
 There are many misconceptions surrounding hypoallergenic animals in general, which is often made more complicated by some companies marketing their pets as hypoallergenic.

-However, as we’ll discuss, it doesn’t actually matter how much Siamese cats shed at all.
+However, as we’ll discuss, it doesn’t matter how much Siamese cats shed at all.

-The amount of fur a cat produces doesn’t actually have anything to do with whether or not there are hypoallergenic.
-Those with allergies aren’t allergic to a cat’s fur; they’re allergic to their skin.
-It doesn’t matter if the cat sheds or not, therefore.
+The amount of fur a cat has doesn’t have anything to do with whether there are hypoallergenic or not.
+Those with allergies aren’t allergic to a cat’s fur; they’re allergic to specific proteins their cat produces that get mixed with their dander.
 Any cat that has skin and makes dander will set off someone’s allergies.
 There is currently no cat that doesn’t produce dander.

 Fur can work to spread the dander around.
 It may help it stay airborne.
 However, dander does a pretty good job at this itself, so it often doesn’t need the loose fur to cause allergens.
-In fact, the protein that causes cat allergies is found just about everywhere – including places that don’t even have cats, like schools and stores.
+In fact, the protein that causes cat allergies is found just about everywhere, including places that don’t even have cats, like schools and stores.
 The dander likely catches a ride on people’s clothing and is then deposited into the environment.
-The hair itself isn’t really important in this process.
+Dander is extremely small, even smaller than dust particles; therefore, we can’t see it around us.
+The hair itself isn’t important in this process.

 Can You Make a Siamese Cat Hypoallergenic?

 No. There is nothing you can do to make a feline hypoallergenic.
-All cats are going to create dander, and therefore will continue to cause allergies.
+All cats are going to create dander and will continue to cause allergies.
 However, there are several strategies that you can take to reduce the amount of dander in your home, which may help with allergies.

-While the most effective method for reducing allergies is to remove the pet, this is commonly not done by pet owners.
-Most who develop pet allergies look for other ways of reducing their symptoms without removing the pet.
-You can also keep the cat outside, but this is often no recommended by physicians or vets alike.
-Cats have a significantly lower lifespan when kept outside, and you will likely still interact with the cat, leading to dander potentially setting off your allergies.
+While the most effective method for reducing allergies in cases of severe reactions is to remove the pet from the environment, this is commonly not done by pet owners with manageable allergy levels.
+Most who develop pet allergies look for other ways of reducing their symptoms without leaving their pet.

-Many people implement extensive cleaning schedules.
+Many people implement extensive cleaning schedules, as this is the best way of controlling allergens that cause an allergic reaction.
 Because allergies are often caused by allergens that are already in the environment, removing these allergens can be extremely helpful.
 The cat can only produce dander so fast.
-The main problem is the dander that they have produced building up in your carpet.
+The main problem is the dander that they have produced building up in your house.

 The Siamese doesn’t fit the typical definition of a “hypoallergenic” cat.
 They shed just as much as any other feline, though their shorter hair makes it less noticeable.
 They also produce the exact same type and amount of dander as any other cat breed, which means that they’ll produce the same level of allergy symptoms as any other feline.

-In fact, there is actually no such thing as a hypoallergenic cat.
-All cats produce proteins that are potentially allergens in their skin, saliva, and urine.
+In fact, there is no such thing as a hypoallergenic cat.
+All cats produce proteins that are potential allergens in their skin, saliva, and urine.
 Any of those could causes allergy symptoms.
 If you’re allergic to cats, don’t believe the advertising that any cat is hypoallergenic.

 Looking for more information on the Siamese Cat?
 Try our articles on: